it-at-m/dbs/docs/introduction.md

 The authentication of applicants and administrators takes place via a [Keycloak](https://opensource.muenchen.de/de/software/keycloak.html) and not via Zammad.
 Keycloak uses two realms for this purpose:

-* the realm `public` in which citizens are managed and, depending on the level of trust
+* the realm `public`, which manages citizens according to their trust level.
 * and the realm `muenchen.de` to manage the city of Munich employees which are automatically created with their associated group structures (department, team, etc) with the [zammad-ldap-sync](https://github.com/it-at-m/zammad-ldap-sync), changed or removed if necessary.
 This ensures that only authorized persons have access to the pending requests from citizens.